-To sum it all up, you can’t “renew” a PSA birth certificate because it doesn’t expire.
+To sum it up, you can’t “renew” a PSA birth certificate because it doesn’t expire.
 The law ensures that your birth certificate is valid regardless of its issuance date.
-However, if there are some issues with your current certificate, you should request the latest copy of your birth certificate if required by your employer or the government office you’re transacting with.
-Once Senate Bill 2450 becomes law, then there’s no need to acquire the latest copy unless your birth certificate was damaged or has clerical errors.
+However, if there are some issues with your current certificate, you should request a new copy of your birth certificate, especially if required by your employer or the government office you’re transacting with.

 Go back to the main article: How to Get Birth Certificate in the Philippines: An Ultimate Guide